sertalpbilal/euro2020-optimal-tour/README.md

 Optimization model is formulated using our open-source optimization modeling package [sasoptpy](ttps://github.com/sassoftware/sasoptpy).
 Problems are solved on SAS Viya 3.5.

-Learn more about sasoptpy here: https://sassoftware.github.io/sasoptpy/index.html Learn more about SAS Viya here: https://www.sas.com/en_us/software/viya.html
+Learn more about sasoptpy here: https://sassoftware.github.io/sasoptpy/index.html

+Learn more about SAS Viya here: https://www.sas.com/en_us/software/viya.html

+## Packages

+For Python codes, we have used following packages:
+- geopy
+- routingpy
+- pandas
+- swat
+- sasoptpy